NVIDIA/modulus/docs/api/modulus.models.rst

 Modulus contains its own Model class for constructing neural networks.
 This model class is built on top of PyTorch's ``nn.Module`` and can be used interchangeably within the PyTorch ecosystem.
-Using Modulus models allows you to leverage various features of Modulus which are described in the following sections.
+Using Modulus models allows you to leverage various features of Modulus aimed at improving performance and ease of use.
+These feature include, but are not limited to, model zoo, automatic mixed-precision, CUDA Graphs, and easy checkpointing.
+We discuss each of these features in the following sections.

 Model Zoo
 ^^^^^^^^^

-Modulus comes with several optimized, customizable and easy-to-use models for you to leverage them in you training workflows.
-These include some very general models FNOs, ResNet, and Graph models and also a few domain-specific models like DLWP, SFNO.
+Modulus contains several optimized, customizable and easy-to-use models.
+These include some very general models like Fourier Neural Operators (FNOs), ResNet, and Graph Neural Networks (GNNs) as well as domain-specific models like Deep Learning Weather Prediction (DLWP) and Spherical Fourier Neural Operators (SFNO).

 Currently available models include